3 ways to reduce webpack bundle size

 Now you might ask yourself “Why would anyone want to do that?
 Isn’t that bad for mobile?”.
 It’s true that you want to reduce the number of new HTTP connections to increase performance on mobile.
 But the advantage to using code splitting is you can use more of browser cache and have more specialized bundles.

 Your dependencies usually do not change as often as your production code.
 With code splitting, you can split your dependencies into a separate bundle.
 This bundle can be cached by your user’s browser for longer periods than your production code bundle.

-Check out this guide if you are interested learning more.
+Check out this guide How to extract the CSS to its own styles.css file if you are interested learning more.